Invisible Theatre's 'Now and Then' offers laughs, cast that shines

 The older woman who bursts on the scene right before intermission is given a freshness and an edge by Susan Cookie Baker.

 What makes this play particularly delightful is the chemistry the actors have.
-It allowed things to ignite and keeps the audience intrigued.
+It allows things to ignite and keeps the audience intrigued.